 - Bake for about 15-20 minutes.

-- Once the crust is baked, it might be puffed up, pierce it with a knife to get the steam out and press down with an offset spatula.
+- Once the crust is baked, it might be puffed up, pierce it with a knife to get the steam out and press down with an offset spatula or a spoon.

-- While the crust is baking, spice the peaches and plums into 1/2 inch wedges, add sugar and mix.
+- While the crust is baking, slice the peaches and plums into 1/2 inch wedges, add sugar and mix.

 - Cool and serve.